Roof collapse hurts 17 at busy U.S.-Mexico crossing

 He said others were treated at the scene but did not require, or refused, additional medical attention.

+Following safety checks, authorities reopened the border crossing to pedestrians heading north to California, although the 24 vehicle lanes remained closed.

-Northbound travelers were being diverted to the nearby Otay Mesa crossing to the east.
+Northbound travelers were being diverted to the nearby Otay Mesa and Tecate crossings to the east.
 The San Ysidro southbound crossing to Mexico remained open.

-(Additional reporting by Lizbeth Diaz in Tijuana; Writing by Tim Gaynor; Editing by Cynthia Johnston)
+(Additional reporting by Lizbeth Diaz in Tijuana; Writing by Tim Gaynor; Editing by Cynthia Johnston and Greg McCune)